FumingPower3925/celeris/docs/content/getting-started/quickstart.md

 # Quick Start

-This guide will help you create your first Celeris server in minutes.
+This guide will help you create your first Celeris HTTP/2 first framework server in minutes.

 ## Basic Server